DSH - Atascadero: Family and Friend Resources

-Patients may use the public telephone on the unit where they live to make outgoing phone calls.
-A patient may also receive incoming calls on his unit if he or another patient is available to answer the public telephone between the hours of 7 a.m. and 11 p.m.
+Patients at DSH-Atascadero may use the public telephone on the unit where they reside to make outgoing phone calls.
+A patient may also receive incoming calls on their unit if they or another patient is available to answer the unit’s public telephone between the hours of 7:00a.m. and 11:00p.m.

 Telecommunications (805) 468-2000

 If you are unable to reach a patient by phone, contact Telecommunications.
-Ask the operator to leave a message with the patient's social worker to call you.
+Ask the operator to connect you with the unit Social Worker.